-The first time you launch Dialectic on OS X 10.8 (Mountain Lion), you may see a dialog indicating that Dialectic is from an unidentified developer and, depending on your Gatekeeper settings, the OS may refuse to launch the application.
+The first time you launch Dialectic you may see a dialog indicating that Dialectic is from an unidentified developer and, depending on your Gatekeeper settings, the OS may refuse to launch the application.
 If so, Option-click or right-click on the Dialectic icon in the Finder (not the Dock) and, from the contextual menu, select “Open.”
 Then, if further prompted that this item is from an unidentified developer, allow Dialectic to open by clicking the "Open" button.
-Once you allow Dialectic to launch the first time on OS X 10.8, you only need to double-click its icon in the Finder again to re-launch it.
+Once you allow Dialectic to launch the first time you only need to double-click its icon in the Finder again to re-launch it.

 In addition, there are many places from within Dialectic where it will access your Address Book data (i.e., from the AB Menu, from the Lookup, etc.).
-If prompted, you should allow Dialectic access to your Address Book data (contacts).
+This data is managed by the Contacts application.
+If prompted, you should allow Dialectic access to your contact data.
 Once you allow Dialectic to both launch & access your contacts, you should not need to change these settings again and will be able to use Dialectic as you normally would, including using the Address Book Plug-In and other features.

-Apple has discontinued the Apple external USB modem and, as of Mac OS X 10.7 (and continued through Mac OS X 10.8), this modem is no longer supported by Mac OS X, even when using the 32-bit kernel.
-This is a limitation set by the OS that Dialectic cannot overcome, this modem is simply not supported on systems running Mac OS X 10.7 or newer.
-(This modem will also not work on Mac OS X 10.6 with the 64-bit kernel but using the Mac OS X 10.6 32-bit kernel will allow the modem to function properly.)
+Apple has discontinued the Apple external USB modem and, as of OS X 10.7, this modem is no longer supported by OS X. This is a limitation set by the OS that Dialectic cannot overcome, this modem is simply not supported on systems running OS X 10.7 or newer.
+(This modem will also not work on OS X 10.6 with the 64-bit kernel but using the OS X 10.6 32-bit kernel will allow the modem to function properly.)

-While the Apple external USB modem is no longer supported, there are other third-party analog modems that continue to work with Mac OS X 10.7 & 10.8 using the 64-bit kernel.
-The USRobotics USR5637 56K USB FaxModem and the Zoom 3095 USB Mini External Modem have been tested with Dialectic on Mac OS X 10.7 & 10.8 using the 64-bit kernel.
+While the Apple external USB modem is no longer supported, there are other third-party analog modems that continue to work with OS X using the 64-bit kernel.
+The USRobotics USR5637 56K USB FaxModem and the Zoom 3095 USB Mini External Modem have been tested with Dialectic on OS X 10.7+ using the 64-bit kernel (see the important note below regarding the Zoom 3095 USB Mini External Modem and OS X 10.11 El Capitan).
 We have also tested several generic USB fax modems (found online for around (US) $10.00 (e.g., USB fax modem 1 and USB fax modem 2)).
 All of these modems work with Dialectic for dialing and incoming call detection out-of-the-box without installing any additional software — or even the need to restart Dialectic.
 One caveat to using a third-party USB modem is that they do not route the modem audio through the Mac so you cannot monitor the modem audio even if this option is enabled in the Dialectic Modem Dial Method configuration nor if you use a custom init string to enable the modem audio.